Editorial Processes

 3. If the pre-check is successful, then the corresponding author is notified that their manuscript will enter the double-open ("non-blind") peer review process.
 (Approximate timescale - four weeks.)

-4. If the outcome of the peer review process is positive ("acceptance without revisions", or "acceptance with minor or major revisions"), the editorial team forwards the reviews to the corresponding author within approx. two weeks.
+4. If the outcome of the peer review process is positive, the editorial team forwards the reviews to the corresponding author within approx. two weeks.
 The corresponding author is then given the necessary time for revisions.
-If the peer reviews are conflicting ("acceptance without revisions" and "rejection") the editorial team will request a third review, usually issued by one of the members of the editorial board or the scientific advisory board.
+If the peer reviews are conflicting the editorial team will request a third review, usually issued by one of the members of the editorial board or the scientific advisory board.
 If the manuscript receives two negative peer reviews, it is rejected and the corresponding author notified.

 5. In case of reviews asking for major revisions, the revised manuscript will be sent again to the reviewer to ask her/his acceptance for publication with regard to scientific content.